 Pataskala is a somewhat small city located in the state of Ohio.
-With a population of 15,245 people and four constituent neighborhoods, Pataskala is the 120th largest community in Ohio.
+With a population of 15,883 people and four constituent neighborhoods, Pataskala is the 120th largest community in Ohio.

-The per capita income in Pataskala in 2010 was $28,664, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $114,656 for a family of four.
+The per capita income in Pataskala in 2018 was $30,958, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $123,832 for a family of four.
 However, Pataskala contains both very wealthy and poor people as well.

+Pataskala is a somewhat ethnically-diverse city.
 The people who call Pataskala home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pataskala residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pataskala include Irish, English, Italian, and French .
+Important ancestries of people in Pataskala include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Pataskala is English.
 Other important languages spoken here include Spanish and African languages.